Basic Electrical Symbols and Their Meanings

 Some most commonly-used basic electrical symbols used in schematic diagrams are shown below:

-Let we take a look at how to use the basic electrical symbols to provide a schematic diagram of the circuit and its components.
+Let us take a look at how to use the basic electrical symbols to provide a schematic diagram of the circuit and its components.
 Example one: three D-cells are placed in a battery pack to power a circuit containing three light bulbs.
 Each light bulb is represented by its own individual resistor symbol.
 Straight lines have been used to connect the two terminals of the battery to the resistors and the resistors to each other.

 First, choose the electrical symbols you might use in the diagram, in this example is battery, resistor.
 Then, use the connector tool to connect these symbols.
 Therefore, the final diagram can be like the following picture.